pisanorg/yusuf/capstone-ideas.md

 ## Artificial Intelligence

+AI is much more than machine learning.
+I am intyerested in symbolic artificial intelligence and explainable artificial intelligence.

 ### Building a Mind: Everyday Reasoning to Expert Reasoning

 There are lots of way to get computer to process facts and reach conclusions: case-based reasoning, analogical reasoning, qualitative reasoning, theorem provers, rule engines, classifiers, machine learning systems, etc. Some of these reasoning systems also allow the programs to explain "how" they reached their conclusion and "why" the conclusion is valid.